 Aberystwyth: An Overview

-Home of Aberystwyth University and the National Library of Wales, Aberystwyth town is perfectly nestled between the mountains and the picturesque haven of Cardigan bay.
+Home of Aberystwyth University and the National Library of Wales, Aberystwyth town is perfectly nestled between the mountains and Cardigan Bay.

-Aberystwyth is a lively University town and home-from-home to some 9,000 students.
-Throughout the year the vibrant town is filled with students from around the world or buzzing with tourists, enjoying Aberystwyth’s sights, creating an evident cosmopolitan feel to this Welsh Seaside town.
+Aberystwyth is a lively university town and a home-from-home to 9,000 students.
+Throughout the year the vibrant town is filled with students from around the world or buzzing with tourists, enjoying Aberystwyth’s sights, creating an evident cosmopolitan feel to this Welsh seaside town.

-The colourful Victorian seafront townhouse glance down over the graceful 2km sweep of the promenade, where students, locals and visitors mingle as they jog or walk along.
-The town retains much of its Victorian character and architecture, and many hotels, student residences are located along the terrace.
+Colourful Victorian seafront houses glance down over the graceful 2km sweep of the promenade, where students, locals and visitors mingle as they jog or walk along.
+The town retains much of its Victorian character and architecture, and many hotels and student residences are located along the seafront.

-The town is often visited by Bottlenose dolphins – usually seen feeding off South Beach at dawn or dusk.
+The town is often visited by Bottlenose Dolphins which are usually seen feeding off of South Beach at dawn or dusk.

 Aberystwyth castle straddles two sides of the town’s promenade.
-The once impressive structure now lies in ruins, eroded by centuries of storms from the Irish Sea and castle stone pilfered by locals for housebuilding.
+The once impressive structure now lies in ruins; most of the decay was caused by centuries of storms from the Irish Sea.

-For those looking for a panoramic view of the town, the Constitution Hill, is the best place to take in the seaviews, the mountain backdrop and the town and university itself.
-For those not keen on walking up Constitution Hill a seasonal alternative is in place as ‘Consti’ is also home to The Aberystwyth Electric Cliff Railway, the longest electric cliff railway in Britain.
-It climbs Constitution Hill from the northern end of the town's promenade with trains running every few minutes during the spring, summer and early autumn.
+For those looking for a panoramic view of the town, Constitution Hill is the best place to take in the seaviews.
+The mountains form a backdrop to the town and University itself.
+For those not keen on walking up Constitution Hill a seasonal alternative is in place; The Electric Cliff Railway is the longest electric cliff railway in Britain.
+It runs every few minutes during the spring, summer and early autumn.

-The Cliff Railway also provides the simplest start to the beautiful walk over the cliff-tops to Clarach Bay, part of the All-Wales Coastal Path, from where you can catch a bus back to Aberystwyth or walk further along the coast to the sea-side town of Borth and catch the train back to Aberystwyth.
+The Cliff Railway also provides the simplest start to the beautiful walk over the cliff-tops to Clarach Bay, part of the All-Wales Coastal Path.

 Adventures in Aberystwyth